0x00A3/RPI-TM/README.md

 # RPI-TM
-This is a simple script to see the CPU GPU temperature and the Volt usage
+This is a simple script to see the CPU GPU temperature and the Volt usage of an RPI

 FIRST PROJECT IN BASH